chilikasha/tinytools/README.md

 - [CaptionMe](https://apps.apple.com/us/app/captionme-automatic-subtitles/id1590848394) - a simple way to add captions to your videos.

 - [Clickbait Remover for Youtube](https://github.com/pietervanheijningen/clickbait-remover-for-youtube) - browser extension which replaces thumbnails with a frame from the video, effectively removing any clickbait.

+- [FadCam] - a privacy-focused Android app for recording videos in the background.

 - [LICEcap](https://www.cockos.com/licecap/) - a lightweight free tool that can capture an area of your desktop and save to a `.GIF` file.
 You can move the screen capture frame while recording and also make a pause any time and then resume.